vgaldi/fw-lab/content/post/NANOP_NL-TDMTM-published/index.md

 +++
-title = "Our paper on nonlocal effects in temporal metamaterials published in Nanophotonics" date = 2022-02-25 draft = false
+title = "Paper on nonlocal effects in temporal metamaterials published in Nanophotonics" date = 2022-02-25 draft = false